 Parkmont has a long history of working with a diverse student population with regard to race, ethnicity, gender, learning style and socio-economic status.
 Parkmont teachers and administrators collaborate to evaluate each applicant's individual strengths and talents, carefully assessing whether Parkmont can support the academic and social success of a student.
-Our Admissions Director works closely with prospective students and families from initial inquiry through enrollment.

 Steps to Apply:

 1. Contact the School: Call us at 202.726.0740, ext.
 2 or email us at firstname.lastname@example.org.
 We will send you materials on our school, and schedule the parent interview.

 2. Parent Interview: The parent interview with Ron McClain, Head of School, will primarily be about your child and whether Parkmont is a good fit and typically is an hour long.
 He will discuss your child's past educational and social experience and needs.
 He can also talk with you about navigating the options as you apply to D.C. area schools.
 When you come for your interview, you can park on Blagden Ave. alongside the school, and then walk around the building to enter on 16th Street.
 You can also take the S2/S4 metro bus on 16th Street.
 Please go to the Main Office where you will wait for your interview.
 This is a parent-only visit.